 The following Dispute Resolution guidance note Produced in partnership with John Gilbert of K&L Gates LLP provides comprehensive and up to date legal information covering:

-The UK has voted to leave the EU and this will take place on exit day as defined in section 20 of the European Union (Withdrawal) Act 2018.
-This has implications for practitioners in area covered by this Practice Note, being applicable law, jurisdiction, service and enforcement.
-For guidance, see: Brexit: Dispute Resolution—overview.
+Brexit: The UK's departure from the EU on exit day ie Friday 31 January 2020 has implications for practitioners in areas covered by this Practice Note, being applicable law, jurisdiction, service and enforcement.
+For guidance, see: Cross border considerations—checklist, including the following main sections:

 There are numerous potential complexities involved in disputes arising within the energy sector.
 Frequently, because of the location of the projects or energy source, the nationality of the parties and the venue or law chosen for resolving disputes, disputes will be international in nature and will involve consideration of cross-border issues.
 The dispute may arise from more than one contract and between more than two parties.
 In many cases, they will involve governments or state-owned entities, which introduces a further level of complexity.